duck7000/Discogs/README.md

 // The array will have aritst, title, and Discogsid available
 // immediately, but any other data will have to be fetched from IMDb
 ```
+Credits to imdbphp, i used their search part to make this.